spottsmorpheus/openLDAPidsource/README.md

 To administer the Directory use the plpLDAPadmin web page.
 The default location is http://<dockerhost>:8080

-Default users/groups and passwords can be found in the ./seedldif folder
+Default users/groups and passwords can be found in the ./seedldif folder.

 The default Admin login and password can be set in the docker-compose.yml file - the default password is admin